 YETI is regarded as one of the top cooler manufacturers in the world, so it is not surprising to see that their first foray into the wheeled cooler market is one of the top products available.

 A variation of the timeless Tundra cooler, the Tundra Haul comes with trademark YETI quality, including robust construction, excellent ice retention, and an impressive set of wheels, making it one of the very best coolers on wheels on the market today.

 Using rotomolded construction and pressure-injected polyurethane foam, the YETI Tundra Haul boasts incredible ice retention, although the company does not give an estimate on how long exactly.

 This is because YETI understands there are many variables that can impact ice retention, from the type of ice to the amount of sun exposure, so they don’t want to mislead with an inaccurate estimation.

-From most reviews, ice retention is anywhere from 1-3 days depending on conditions.
+From most reviews, ice retention is anywhere from 3 days on up depending on environmental conditions.
 This makes it great for day and weekend trips, although any longer and it may not be enough for your needs.